kbobrowski/en-i13n/README.md

 Increase delay with option `-d`, or execute commands only when the app is already running.

-#### 39508 error

-This happens when `provideDiagnosisKeys` is called more than 20 times a day - it's a limit imposed by Google.

 ### Disclaimer

 This software does not exploit any vulnerability, and it does not